Mac Tutorials

 A different operating system

 Apple computers use their own operating system, called macOS, which used to be called Mac OS X. Based on Unix, this is different from Windows both inside and out.
-When you’re first learning how to use a Mac, it’s a bit like starting a new job.
-You need to have a look around to find where everything is and what everything does.
+At first, it may take time to adjust as it might be hard to use Mac after Windows, but it’s easy once you learn all the setup tips and cool tricks.
+It’s a bit like starting a new job.
+You need to have a look around to find where everything is and what everything does, and then you’ll quickly get the hang of everything.

 No Start menu

-In Windows, you can access many of the features of your computer through the Start menu.
+On Windows, you can access many of the integrated features of your computer through the Start menu.
 And you can open that menu using the Windows key on your keyboard.
-But there's no Start menu in macOS, so things are organized differently, and you don’t have anything like the Windows key.
-Interestingly, there are third-party addons that add a Start menu to macOS, which might be worth checking out if you really can’t live without it.
+But there's no startup menu on macOS, meaning all apps and files are organized differently.
+Interestingly, there are third-party add-ons that can add a Start menu to macOS, which might be worth checking out if you want to further customize your Mac experience.
+With time and simple Mac training, you’ll get used to not having a start menu; it’s not necessary for an optimized laptop experience.

 macOS Big Sur overview window shows the design of the interface on Mac and highlights the ease of use typical of Apple laptops.